-110 Beacon was built ca. 1856.
+110 Beacon was designed by architect Gridley J. F. Bryant and built ca. 1856.
 It was originally numbered 105 Beacon, but re-numbered as 110 Beacon ca. 1862 when homes were built on the south side of the street.

 110 Beacon is one of seven contiguous houses (104-106-108-110-112-114-116) built ca. 1856 in the same design, all in brownstone with French Academic details, ridge roofs, and a common cornice line (the copper-clad oriels at 106, 108, and 110 Beacon were added in the mid-1880s).
 104-106 Beacon, 108-110 Beacon, and 112-114 Beacon are each symmetrical pairs.